 We do not accept submissions in order to maintain the integrity of our identity.
 Instead, we work by commission, carefully selecting teams to create fashion editorials that reflect the essence of COEVAL.
 Rather than sending a ready-made editorial, we encourage you to pitch us your idea, and we can explore the possibilities together to ensure it aligns with our vision.

-COEVAL is available in printed form at select stores, including Palais De Tokyo and Cahier Central in Paris, Frab’s and Reading Room in Milan, as well as Saint-Martin in Brussels.
+COEVAL is available in print at carefully selected stores, including Palais de Tokyo and Cahier Central in Paris, Motto in Berlin, Frab’s and Reading Room in Milan, as well as Saint-Martin in Brussels.
 Check out the complete list of stockists here.